 But, how can you convert that equity to cash?
 The answer depends on your family’s financial situation, among other factors.
-This guide will walk you through the pros and cons of two popular options—bridge loan vs home equity line of credit (HELOC) as well as other bridge loan alternative options.
+This guide will walk you through the pros and cons of two popular home equity loan alternative options—bridge loan vs home equity line of credit (HELOC) as well as other bridge loan alternative options.

 What Is a Bridge Loan?

-One option you can use to access your home’s equity quickly is a bridge loan.
+One option you can use to access your home’s equity quickly is a bridge loan, also known as a bridging loan.
 Bridge loans do precisely what the name implies—they build a bridge between the time you need cash and when you can access another type of financing.

 To that end, bridge loans act as short-term financing when you need cash quickly for emergencies, repairs, or you can use a bridge loan for flipping houses.
 There are bridge loans for seniors that can also help out with assisted living or retirement.